jmarkbennett/ForzaAnalytics/README.md

 if you had it open or a previous session, hit 'Reset', otherwise load the map file and then hit 'Import Data'.

-this will open the telemtry file and replot the positions on the map aligned, you can interact with this as you would when Forza was running - changing the zoom/rotation/visual type etc
+this will open the telemtry file and replot the positions on the map aligned, you can interact with this as you would when Forza was running - changing the zoom/rotation/visual type etc.

+So long as the map files are shared, the telemetry data can be shared with others who have the application to load/preview.